 Age: Early School Years,Later School Years.
 Award Year: 1995.

-Age: Preschool.
-Award Year: 2011.
+Age: Preschool, Early School Years.
+Award Year: 2007.
 Click here to purchase the product on Amazon.com.

 Preschoolers need soft, lightweight, easy-to-catch balls that will not bend back a finger or hurt when they hit.
 Gertie Balls are gummy and soft enough for kids who may be scared of big heavy balls coming toward them.
 Also fun, Supersized Gertie Balls ($13), really oversized and great fun for this age group and next.
 There's also a super cool Magic Gertie Ball that changes color with hot and cold water.
 3 & up.